pgsdf/brainstorming/notion/channel_model.md

 ## 9. Trade-Offs

-* Requires new tooling (`gbsd-channel`, patch signing, server automation)
+* Requires new tooling (`pgsd-channel`, patch signing, server automation)
 * Demands more discipline when preparing patches
 * Some users prefer periodic named releases, so communication will matter

 ---

 **In short:**
-GhostBSD could evolve into a living system that is always current and always verifiable, without the artificial rhythm of fixed releases.
+PGSD could evolve into a living system that is always current and always verifiable, without the artificial rhythm of fixed releases.
 Every change becomes a signed patch in a channel, and the “release” is simply the patch set you trust today.